perfect-oblivion/action-service-responder/README.md

 }
 ```

 1. A validator is injected via the service's constructor.
 The validator will run automatically, and the validated data will be available via the service's ```$data``` property.

-> If you need to manually run the validator, you'll need to instantiate your service and call the ```run``` method directly.
-See [Alternative ways to call services](#alternative-ways-to-call-services)
-> If validation fails, it will behave like Laravel's form requests and throw an ValidationException.
-The exception will redirect and inject the validation errors in the global $errors object that is available to the view.
-In the case of an ajax request, a 422 will be returned along with the validation errors in a json object.
-This functionality can be customized in the same manner as form requests.

 2. Any dependencies required by the Service may be injected via the Service constructor.
 3. The parameters from the Service call are passed to the ```run``` method.
 Within this method, you may work with those parameters or, if validation is used, you'll have access to the validated data via the Service's ```$data``` property.